Ads keep this website free for you.

 Selling/Gifting a Portion of the Cottage re Inclusion Rate

-Given the proposed increase in the capital gains inclusion rate to 2/3rds for capital gains in excess of $250,000 in a year for individuals, if the intention is to pass the cottage on to children, it may be beneficial to explore with your tax professional the possibility of transferring a portion of the title to the cottage over a few years in order to avoid the high inclusion rate.
+Given the proposed increase in the capital gains inclusion rate to 2/3rds for capital gains in excess of $250,000 in a year for individuals, if the intention is to pass the cottage on to children, it may be beneficial to explore with your tax professional whether it would be possible to transfer a portion of the title to the cottage over a few years in order to avoid the high inclusion rate.
 If you plan to gift the cottage in this way or all at once, it's important to read the article Selling Capital Property Non-Arm's Length for Less than Market Value, and consult with your tax professional about this!

 Tracking the Cost of the Cottage